d12frosted/elpa-mirror/stable-melpa/difftastic-readme.txt

 Usage

-The following commands are meant to help to interact with difftastic:
+The following commands are meant to help to interact with difftastic.
+Commands are followed by their default keybindings in `difftastic-mode' (in parenthesis).

 - `difftastic-magit-diff' - show the result of 'git diff ARGS -- FILES' with difftastic.
 This is the main entry point for DWIM action, so it tries to